MicrosoftDocs/Viva/Viva/glint/setup/send-employee-attributes.md

 # Set up attributes in Viva Glint

-Before using the guidance on this page, you should have created your Employee Attribute Template.
-All required and custom attributes, and hierarchies, should appear as you would like them to appear on all reports going forward.
-This first row is your file blueprint.
+Complete attribute setup in Microsoft Viva Glint to create a mapping of attributes to expect in your employee data files transmitted to Glint.
+Use the decisions made in the [Employee Attribute Template](create-employee-attribute-template.md) as a guide to set up required, custom, hierarchy, and derived attributes.

 > [!TIP]
 > Ensure that attribute labels stay consistent over time in your Employee Data File.
-For example, if an attribute is set up as "Employee ID," it will not later be recognized as the same column renamed as "Employee Number".
+For example, if an attribute is set up as "Employee ID," it's not recognized as the same column if renamed "Employee Number".

-Use the guidance in this article to set up attributes in Viva Glint based on selections you made when putting together your [Employee Attribute Template](https://www.microsoft.com/en-us/download/details.aspx?id=105533).
-This is your guide for setting up Viva Glint to accept data that you import to the platform long-term.

 ## Attribute setup in Viva Glint